jeanslack/Videomass/features.md

 - Possibility to create your new presets and profiles from scratch.
 - Has useful presets to start with.
 - Supports all [formats](https://ffmpeg.org/ffmpeg-formats.html) and [codecs](https://ffmpeg.org/ffmpeg-codecs.html) available with FFmpeg.
+- Madia file info and stream analyzer.
+- Shows the estimated time of arrival during encodings.
+- Concatenate.
+- Create video from still image and audio file.
-- Displaying information from streams analyzer.
+- Extract images from video
 - has useful tools for evaluating the supported features of a specific FFmpeg build.
-- Audio map indexing.
+- Audio stream mapping using indexes.
 - Advanced dialogs for setting video filters such as:
     - Resizing
     - Cropping